edgedb/edgedb/docs/stdlib/array.rst

     :index: array

-    Arrays represent a one-dimensional homogeneous ordered list.
+    Represents a one-dimensional arary of an homogeneous ordered list.

     Array indexing starts at zero.
 With the exception of other array types, any type can be used as an array element type.

-    An array type is created implicitly when an :ref:`array constructor <ref_std_array_constructor>` is used:
+    Array types are implicitly created from :ref:`array constructors <ref_std_array_constructor>` as seen here:

     .. code-block:: edgeql-repl

         db> select [1, 2];
         {[1, 2]}

-    The syntax of an array type declaration can be found in :ref:`this section <ref_datamodel_arrays>`.
+    The syntax of an array type's declaration can be found from :ref:`this section <ref_datamodel_arrays>`.

-    See also the list of standard
-    :ref:`array functions <ref_std_array>` and
-    generic functions such as :eql:func:`len`.
+    Please see also the list of standard :ref:`array functions <ref_std_array>`, as well as generic functions such as :eql:func:`len`.